Gaelleroy/iris-rwe-pipeline/docs/data_dictionary.md

 | Schema drift (`lot_number`) | 1 site, mid-year | `schema_drift` |

 The missing-follow-up-VA defect is deliberately *not* a QC failure.
-It is informative missingness — worse eyes miss more visits — which is a threat to validity that a data-quality gate cannot detect and an analyst has to reason about.
+It is informative missingness, worse eyes miss more visits, which is a threat to validity that a data-quality gate cannot detect and an analyst has to reason about.
 Keeping it out of the gate is the point.